influxdata/influxdb-client-python/MIGRATION_GUIDE.md

 my_client = InfluxDBClient(host='127.0.0.1', port=8086, username='root', password='root', database='dbname')

 class MySeriesHelper(SeriesHelper):
-    """Instantiate SeriesHelper to write points to the backend."""

     class Meta:
-        """Meta class stores time series helper configuration."""

-        # The client should be an instance of InfluxDBClient.
         client = my_client

-        # The series name must be a string.
-Add dependent fields/tags
-        # in curly brackets.
         series_name = 'events.stats.{server_name}'

-        # Defines all the fields in this time series.
         fields = ['some_stat', 'other_stat']

-        # Defines all the tags for the series.
         tags = ['server_name']

-        # Defines the number of data points to store prior to writing
-        # on the wire.
         bulk_size = 5

-        # autocommit must be set to True when using bulk_size
         autocommit = True

 MySeriesHelper(server_name='us.east-1', some_stat=159, other_stat=10)
 MySeriesHelper(server_name='us.east-1', some_stat=158, other_stat=20)